OutSystems/docs-odc/src/eap/custom-domains.md

 1. Click the dropdown menu and select the stage for which you want to add a domain.
 The list of domains displays showing the built-in domain and any custom domains already added to the selected stage.
 1. Click the card of the custom domain you want to delete.
 The **Set up your domain** screen launches and you see the status next to the domain name.
 1. Click the ellipsis to the right of the domain status and select **Delete domain**.
-1. Before confirming the deletion of the domain review the information in the popup box.
+1. Before confirming the deletion of the domain, review the information in the popup box.
 Then do one of the following:
      * Click the **Delete domain** button to confirm.
      * Click the **Cancel** button to exit.